Alfresco/alfresco-docker-base-tomcat/README.md

 ## Versioning

-Images are available for latest Tomcat 8.5.65 and 9.0.45 (CentOS 8 and Java 11 only).
+Images are available for latest Tomcat 8.5.65, 9.0.45 and 10.0.8 (last two are CentOS 8 and Java 11 only).

 ## How to Build